(Takadanobaba - Italian). 3205-9182

 This stunning venture from the Hiramatsu group and the famous French chef Paul Bocuse occupies one of the most spectacular public spaces in Tokyo, inside the new national art gallery.
 Three-course prix-fixe lunch is Y1800; in the evening a la carte mains average around Y2700.

 From the former management of the legendary Fujimamas in Harajuku, this intimate (twenty-seat) bar-restaurant offers a nice selection of US wines by the glass or bottle.
-The eclectic fusion food menu features items like Confit of Pork Belly with Couscous Salad; Grilled Duck with Mandarin Mojo Sauce; and Grilled Salmon with a Maple Bourbon Glaze on a Sweet Onion Cake.
-Sunday brunch is served 10am-4pm.
-No dinner service on Sundays.
+The eclectic fusion food menu features items like Confit of Pork Belly with Couscous Salad; Grilled Duck with Mandarin Mojo Sauce; and Grilled Salmon with a Maple Bourbon Glaze on a Sweet Onion Cake, and a very good BBQ platter.
+Sunday brunch is served 10am-4pm; no dinner service on Sundays.

 Minami-Aoyama 1-15-28.
 Open 6-11:30pm.
 Closed Mondays, Tuesdays.